bhuris/Kuka-iiwa-ros-object-localization-and-grasping/README.md

 1.on Ros machine run 'roscore'

-2.if the command is working then run 'server launch file' 'server_V30032017.py'
+2.if the command is working then run 'server launch file' 'server_V30032017.py' remarks file are in dir kuka_controller (copy to ros machine)

 3.on cabinet smartpad run iiwa api java file make sure that openni is already config and camera is in (using lsusb)